jacmba/puppy-shows-nose/README.md

 *Puppy shows nose* is my game entry for [*Ludum Dare Jam 51*](https://ldjam.com/events/ludum-dare/51).

 You are in charge to do the shopping for home today.
 Right before getting into the mall, you are so hungry that decide to enjoy a tasy extra-spicy kebap to get the required energy for your stressful mission.
-Things go wron when you find out that you need to rush into the toilet every 10 seconds.
+Things go wrong when you find out that you need to rush into the toilet every 10 seconds.

 Will you succeed on acomplishing your task on time while avoiding the puppy show the nose?